rsm-mew048/rsm-gh-assignment-practice-rsm-aaa111/README.md

 Provide the information requested below:

-- Last name:
+- Last name: wu
-- First (or preferred) name:
+- First (or preferred) name:Melody
-- Favorite food:
+- Favorite food: Apple
-- Favorite recent Netflix movie or show:
+- Favorite recent Netflix movie or show: Intersteller

 ---

 If you have any problems with this practice assignment, take screenshots and post them to <https://piazza.com/ucsd/summer2025/rady499>.